thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/ping.md

 ##### Ping {#ping-rpc}
 {% include helpers/subhead-links.md %}

 {% assign summary_ping-rpc="sends a P2P ping message to all connected nodes to measure ping time.
 Results are provided by the `getpeerinfo` RPC pingtime and pingwait fields as decimal seconds.
-The P2P `ping` message is handled in a queue with all other commands, so it measures processing backlog, not just network ping." %}
+The P2P `ping` message is handled in a queue with all other commands, so it measures processing backlog, not just network<!--noref--> ping." %}

 {% autocrossref %}